genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-reference-app.md

 Check these files and adjust them to suit your application.
 For example, look inside the **fields-dictionary.kts** file to see the field definitions.

-The process has translated the field ENABLED as an INT type.
+For example, check the ENABLED field.
+In some cases, the process translates this field as an INT type.
 ```kotlin
     field(name = "ENABLED", type = INT)
 ```
-You need to edit that to make it a BOOLEAN type.
+We need this field to be type BOOLEAN.
+If necessary, edit the field to make it a BOOLEAN type.
 ```kotlin
     field(name = "ENABLED", type = BOOLEAN)
 ```